JetBrains/kotlin-web-site/docs/reference/classes.md

 }
 ```

 At first you may think that this is just a way of grouping static members of a class together instead of mixing them with instance members: in Java we access static members of C by calling C.foo(), and the same happens with class object's members in Kotlin.
-But in fact there is an important difference: a class object can have supertypes, and C, as an expression denotes this object as a value, so one can pass it around, say, as an argument for a function.
+But in fact there is an important difference: a class object can have supertypes, and C, as an expression denotes this object as a value, so we can pass it around, say, as an argument for a function.
 Let's modify our example to demonstrate this

 ``` kotlin
 abstract class Factory<out T> {